What is Plastering | Types, Requirement & Properties

 - Group the projections which extend by more extra than 15 mm. from the masonry wall face are knocked off.

-- Dust and lose mortar are brushed out of the raked joints.
+- Dust and loose mortar are brushed out of the raked joints.

 - The surface should be free from oil & greasy spots.